Natural Capital Accounting and Valuation of Ecosystem Services - South Africa

 The SEEA in South Africa

 South Africa has years of experience with natural capital accounting.
 Statistics South Africa (Stats SA) first developed environmental economic accounts for water in 2000 and subsequently have compiled additional accounts for energy, minerals, and fisheries.

-South Africa has also piloted accounts for river ecosystems using the SEEA framework.
+Under the project Advancing Natural Capital Accounting (ANCA), from 2014 to 2016, South Africa has also piloted accounts for river ecosystems using the SEEA framework.
 A key finding from the river accounts is that the ecological condition of South Africa’s rivers declined by 10% from 1999 to 2011.
-This information is helping inform the National Water and Sanitation Master Plan, currently being developed by the Department of Water and Sanitation, which highlights the importance of maintaining the integrity of freshwater ecosystems as part of the water value chain.
+This information has helped inform the National Water and Sanitation Master Plan, developed by the Department of Water and Sanitation, which highlights the importance of maintaining the integrity of freshwater ecosystems as part of the water value chain.
 The accounts also have identified the areas where the decline in river health has been most pronounced so that solutions can be identified and targeted to better manage catchments and rivers to support economic and social development.